noamGross/s3wrapper/README.md

 - .NET 8.0 or later
 - AWS SDK for .NET
 - MinIO server (or any S3-compatible storage)
 - Microsoft.Extensions.DependencyInjection (for DI support)
+- Microsoft.Extensions.Logging.Abstractions (for logging support)